Chester C. Gorski

-Chester Charles Gorski (June 22, 1906 – April 25, 1975) was an American restauranteur and congressman who represented the state of New York for one term from 1949 to 1951.
+Chester Charles Gorski (June 22, 1906 – April 25, 1975) was an American politician from Buffalo, New York.
+A Democrat, he served one term in the United States House of Representatives from 1949 to 1951, and was the longtime president of the Buffalo Common Council.

 Life and career

 Gorski was born June 22, 1906, in Buffalo, New York, to a Polish immigrant family.
 He attended Saints Peter and Paul Parochial School and Technical High School.
-After his high school graduation, Gorski was employed as a foreman in Buffalo's Streets Department, and also owned a restaurant.
+After his high school graduation, Gorski was employed a laborer and assistant foreman in Buffalo's Streets Department, and also owned a liquor store.

 Early political career

-He was a member of the Erie County Board of Supervisors from 1941 to 1945, and was minority leader beginning in 1942.
+Gorski became active in politics as a Democrat; he was a member of the Erie County Board of Supervisors from 1941 to 1945, and minority leader beginning in 1942.
 He served on the Buffalo Common Council from 1946 to 1948.
+He was a delegate to the Democratic National Conventions of 1948, 1952, 1956, and 1968.

 Congress

 In 1948 Gorski was elected to the United States House of Representatives as a Democrat.
 He served one term, January 3, 1949, to January 3, 1951, and was an unsuccessful candidate for reelection in 1950.